jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

 the `jupyter/docker-stacks repository
 <https://github.com/jupyter/docker-stacks/>`_.
 All images in the
-jupyter/docker-stacks come pre-installed with JupyterLab and the `JupyterLab-Hub extension <https://github.com/jupyterhub/jupyterlab-hub>`_ but is not set to be used by default in the Helm chart.
+jupyter/docker-stacks come pre-installed with JupyterLab and the `JupyterLab-Hub extension <https://github.com/jupyterhub/jupyterlab-hub>`_ but the classic UI is still used by default in the Helm chart.

 This section will help you configure your Helm chart to use JupyterLab by default and optionally if you are building your own user image how to install it